 |Planned number of satellites||1||1|

-Point-source detectors are designed to look at very small areas, typically with high detection (less sensitive) thresholds.
-They are well suited for measuring emissions from known targets with relatively high emissions rates.
-For example, GHGSat has a field of view of 12km with a relatively high detection threshold (the methane concentration enhancement detectable by the sensor), of ~100 parts per billion (ppb) precision.
+Point-source detectors have fine-grained spatial resolution with a pixel size in the tens of meters.
+They are designed to look at specific targets identified in advance, and which have relatively high emissions rates.
+For example, the new Iris satellite from GHGSat has a field of view of 12km with a relatively high detection threshold (the methane concentration enhancement detectable by the sensor), of ~50 parts per billion precision.

-An area-source system like MethaneSAT combines key capabilities of both point-source and global mapping systems.
-They have a field of view of hundreds of kilometers wide, coupled with very high precision sensors, enabling them to quantify emissions over areas with diverse types of emitters (whether small and diffuse sources or large and concentrated ones).
+It combines key capabilities of both point-source and global mapping systems.
+It has a wide field of view coupled with very high precision sensors, enabling it to quantify emissions over areas with diverse types of emitters, whether small and diffuse sources or large and concentrated ones.

-An area-source detector can also detect high-emitting point sources, but with less spatial granularity, compared to point-source detectors.
-This capability enables area-source detectors to capture a wide range of emissions, allowing for robust emission quantification encompassing both area- and point sources.
+MethaneSAT will also detect high-emitting point sources, with less spatial granularity, compared to point-source detectors.
+But with its much broader swath, MethaneSAT will be able to revisit sites more frequently and cover a larger proportion of emission sources than a point-source satellite.
+This will enable MethaneSAT to capture a wide range of emissions, allowing for robust emission quantification encompassing both area- and point sources.

 |System Description Item||MethaneSAT||GHGSat|